MARSHAL-ROOT/marshal-pipeline/README.md

 ## Install MARSHAL

-MARSHAL is a R package that can be loaded:
+MARSHAL is a R package that can be loaded with the following line of code :
 ```{r echo=TRUE, eval=FALSE}
 install.packages("devtools")
 library(devtools)